ave-dcd/mave_vocabulary/README.md

 #### Library scope

-the functional scope of DNA elements introduced into the library.
+The variant library should be defined by the functional scope of DNA elements introduced into the library.
 DNA elements can have known or unknown functions.
 Example functions include a gene, an exon or set of exons included in a transcript, a set of enhancers, a set of repressors, etc.

-For a given DNA element we distinguish the mode of variant programming/engineering (e.g. all SNV, indels, ClinVar variants, etc).

-Controlled vocabulary terms for `scope.type` (one or many):
+We define the scope type using the following controlled vocabulary terms:

 - coding
 - intronic